barnonahill/js-minicamp-homework-3/README.md

 ## Instructions
 ---
 1. Feynman Writing Prompts - Write out explanations of the following concepts like you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
 Ask your questions on Slack.

-	* Objects
+	* Objects:
+		Objects in JavaScript are variables that hold properties which have values.
+Values can be objects themselves or functions.
-	* Properties
+	* Properties:
+		Properties in JavaScript are keys that are associated with a value.
+If a property's value is a function then the property is known as a method.
 	* Methods
+		Methods are properties of objects that have a function for a value;
-	* for in loop
+	* for in loop:
+		for..in loops loop through the names of the properties of an object.
-	* dot notation vs bracket notation
+	* dot notation vs bracket notation:
+		Dot Notation is used for properties of classes that we know the name of, or properties that we're instatiating.
+Bracket Notation is used for properties of classes that we don't know the name of.

 2. Fork and clone this repo.
 When you need to commit use the following commands.

 	* git status
 	* git add --all
 	* git status